-- Cell Communications Cost of cell communication and data for 10 MCSAP related positions at an average of \$83.16 per month. - Conference Registration Fees Three attendees for the CVSA Workshop and CVSA Conference at \$700 each registration. - CVSA Membership Dues Cost of annual membership with CVSA, at the Class 1, Level 2 membership rate is \$12,900 currently. - CVSA Inspection Decals Purchase of 18,360 decals (1,510 sheets) of CVSA inspection decals for use by the MCD and UHP for FY 2022.
-Cost is \$0.32 per decal or \$3.84 per sheet of 12. - Use of State vehicles We have use of seven State vehicles for our investigator team at a cost of approximately \$505 per vehicle per month.
-These costs are an average that include a fuel usage rate and a monthly fixed rate per vehicle.
+- Cell Communications Cost of cell communication and data for 10 MCSAP related positions at an average of \$69.30 per month. - Conference Registration Fees Three attendees for the CVSA Workshop, four attendees for the CVSA Conference, and 1 attendee for COMED Conference, and 1 attendee for the Level VIII forum at \$750 each registration. - CVSA Membership Dues Cost of annual membership with CVSA, at the Class 1, Level 2 membership rate is \$12,900 currently. - CVSA Inspection Decals Purchase of 18,120 decals (1,510 sheets) of CVSA inspection decals for use by the MCD and UHP for FY 2023.
+Cost is \$0.32 per decal or \$3.84 per sheet of 12.
+As lead agency we provide decals to UHP and the Non-Funded certified inspectors.
+Per CVSA Policy, if an inspector does not have decals they may not conduct a Level 1 inspection.
+Between the MCD, UHP, and Non-Funded agencies, we have planned to do 9,182 inspections that could require decals.
+The majority of those will be CMVs in combination, with the possibility of requiring 2 decals for the inspection.
+The breakdown is as follows: MCD 5,595 inspections (Level I, Level V, Hazardous Materials, & Passenger), UHP 3,955 (Level I, Hazardous Materials, & Passenger), and Non-Funded 400 (Total).
+The number of Non-Funded agencies flucuates based on the differenct cities budgetary and enforcement needs.
+Total with our planned inspections, we could need a total of 18,364.
+We have also been advised by CVSA to order all of the decals we need for the year now, as they have had issues with their printer in producing decals. - Use of State vehicles We have use of seven State vehicles for our investigator team at a cost of approximately \$504 per vehicle per month.
+These costs are an average that include a fuel usage rate and a monthly fixed rate per vehicle. - Language Translation Services (on-demand) We have identified a need for on-demand translation services during inspections to fully comply with Title VI of the Civil Rights Act of 1964 and comply with FMCSA/CVSA policies on Limited English Proficiency.
+These services are \$0.69 per minute.